hyperledger-archives/fabric/devenv/baseimage/README.md

 # Baseimage Introduction
-This directory contains the infrastructure for creating a new baseimage used as the basis for various functions within the openblockchain workflow such as our Vagrant based development environment, chaincode compilation/execution, unit-testing, and even cluster simulation.
+This directory contains the infrastructure for creating a new baseimage used as the basis for various functions within the Hyperledger workflow such as our Vagrant based development environment, chaincode compilation/execution, unit-testing, and even cluster simulation.
 It is based on ubuntu-14.04 with various opensource projects added such as golang, rocksdb, grpc, and node.js.
-The actual openblockchain code is injected just-in-time before deployment.
-The resulting images are published to public repositories such as [atlas.hashicorp.com](https://atlas.hashicorp.com/obc/boxes/baseimage) for consumption by Vagrant/developers and [hub.docker.com](https://hub.docker.com/r/openblockchain/baseimage/) for consumption by docker-based workflows.
+The actual Hyperledger code is injected just-in-time before deployment.
+The resulting images are published to public repositories such as [atlas.hashicorp.com](https://atlas.hashicorp.com/hyperledger/boxes/baseimage) for consumption by Vagrant/developers and [hub.docker.com](https://hub.docker.com/r/openblockchain/baseimage/) for consumption by docker-based workflows.

 ![Baseimage Architectural Overview](./images/packer-overview.png)